-- Temporary storage of FGD WWTP solid waste (salts and sludge) will be occur at a hazardous waste storage facility within the Medupi Power Station footprint, to be removed by an accredited service provider to an approved waste disposal facility; - Temporary trucking of salts and sludge from the FGD WWTP to a designated hazardous waste facility for disposal will occur for the first 5 years of operation of the FGD system. - It is understood that the demand for water in the region is high and given the growth of the local economy in Lephalale and influx of labourers, contractors support services the demand is expected to increase.
+- It is understood that the demand for water in the region is high and with the expected growth of the local economy in Lephalale and influx of labourers, contractors expected, the demand is expected to increase.
 Eskom has already been granted a water allocation from the MCWAP Phase 1 to operate the MPS fully including the operation of 3 of the 6 FGD absorber units.
-Furthermore, Eskom has engaged the Department of Water and Sanitation (DWS) around a possible water allocation to operate the remaining 3 FGD absorber units from the MCWAP Phase 2, which is currently under development. - The MCWAP Phase 1 and 2 has been designed not only to supply water to Eskom for operation of the MPS, but also to ensure a supply of water to other industries such as mining, as well as a sufficient supply of potable water to the local municipality and communities in the district.
+Furthermore, Eskom has engaged the Department of Water and Sanitation (DWS) to provide the required water allocation from the MCWAP Phase 2A to operate the remaining 3 FGD absorber units. - The MCWAP Phase 1 and 2 has been designed not only to supply water to Eskom for operation of the MPS, but also to ensure a supply of water to other industries such as mining, as well as a sufficient supply of potable water to the local municipality and communities in the district.
 Therefore, it should be noted that the water allocation granted to Eskom will not be in competition with the water demands from other water users in the region. - The MPS, which is a dry-cooled power station, is furthermore designed and constructed to significantly reduce water consumption when compared to other wet-cooled power stations in the Eskom fleet.
-Although the operation of the FGD will result in an increased consumption of water due to the implementation of the wet FGD technology, is is estimated that even with the additional consumption of water through from the wet FGD system, the MPS's water consumption will still be significantly less than that of wetcooled power stations. - Through the construction and operation of the MPS, Eskom has already established mechanisms to engage with communities that may be affected within the power station's zone of influence through existing forums such as the MPS Environmental Monitoring Committee (EMC) and other initiatives to make a difference in the lives of local residents.
+Although the operation of the FGD will result in an increased consumption of water due to the implementation of the wet FGD technology, it is estimated that even with the additional consumption of water by the wet FGD system, the MPS's water consumption will still be significantly less than that of wet-cooled power stations. - Through the construction and operation of the MPS, Eskom has already established mechanisms to engage with communities that may be affected within the power station's zone of influence through existing forums such as the MPS Environmental Monitoring Committee (EMC) and other initiatives to make a difference in the lives of local residents.